determined-ai/determined/docs/training/apis-howto/api-pytorch-ug.rst

 This section guides you through training a PyTorch model in Determined.
-You need to implement a trial class that inherits from :class:`~determined.pytorch.PyTorchTrial` and specify it as the entrypoint in the :doc:`experiment configuration
+You need to implement a trial class that inherits from :class:`~determined.pytorch.PyTorchTrial` and specify it as the entrypoint in the :ref:`experiment configuration
-</reference/reference-training/experiment-config-reference>`.
+<experiment-config-reference>`.

 To implement a :class:`~determined.pytorch.PyTorchTrial`, you need to override specific functions that represent the components that are used in the training procedure.
 It is helpful to work off of